13 Lessons From the Experiences of Self-Made Billionaire FoundersBusiness Advice & Research

 In 2014 Valleywag leaked a series of emails from Spiegel’s college days.
 The NSFW conversations between him and his fraternity brothers included a slew of misogynistic jokes and anecdotes that circulated quickly, showing a side of him that most would consider sexist, racist, and homophobic.
 In response, Spiegel issued an apology expressing his remorse for the emails.

-While you can’t undo mistakes, apologizing and owning them publicly is always the most responsible course of action.
+While you can’t undo mistakes, apologizing and owning them publicly is a responsible course of action to avoid potential repercussions (such as a lawsuit).

 7. Be prepared to bootstrap marketing strategies.